Take-Two spells out its diversity efforts amid Activision Blizzard problems

 An analyst asked about the company’s views on diversity during the call.

-“Look, our most important asset here is our people because they create everything that we’re able to bring to consumers,” Zelnick said.
+“Look, our most important asset here is our people, because they create everything that we’re able to bring to consumers,” Zelnick said.
 “We are a business of intellectual property.
 And our strategy, our stated strategy, has always been to be the most creative, the most innovative and most efficient company in the business.
 Diversity is key to our success, we need to have a diverse perspective and diverse voices in order to in order to create that quality.
 So it starts at the top.”

-He noted the company’s board of directors is diverse with respect to gender, race and skill set.
+He noted the company’s board of directors is diverse with respect to gender, race, and skill sets.
 He said the management team is “exceedingly diverse” from a gender perspective.

 “Our voices as a result are diverse.
 But we’re not stopping there,” Zelnick said.
 “We’re also reaching into the community to create a broader, more diverse pool from which we can refer and our competitors can recruit going forward.
 So we work together on company-sponsored service projects and the communities in which we operate.
 We encourage individual volunteerism and giving through our philanthropic and matching donation programs.”